veena1486/Global-Gender-Pay-Gap-Index/README.md

 ## Project Motivation
 This is my first assignment and my approach is purely analytical.
-My focus would be more on data exploration and analysis.
-I will also attempt at building a prediction model to predict whether the trend in gender pay gap shall continue to increase or will the gap reduce over the period.
+My focus would be more on data exploration.
+Using pandas and seaborn library, I intend to explore the trends of Gender Pay Gap with OECD countries.

 ## The Problem
 An article in Fortune magazine is celebrating April 10, 2018 as **Equal Pay Day** that marks the fact that how far into 2018 does an average American women has to work to be at par in her earnings with the average US man in 2017.
 Many continue to ignore the existence of gender pay gap but in reality it exists and it impacts the nation's global development.
 The statistics state that women earn 77.9 cents for every dollar earned by men *(The Gender Pay Gap Persists, Payscale-2018)* and this gap continues to increase at higher levels of the talent pool.

-**Problem Statement- Which are the top OECD countries that contribute majorly towards Gender Pay Gap and will they continue to have an impact on this indicator for the next few years?**</br>
+**Problem Statement- Which are the top OECD countries that contribute majorly towards Gender Pay Gap?**</br>

 ## Project Summary
 **1) Data Source:** To address this problem statement I will be using the open source data on Gender Pay Gap available with **[OECD](http://www.oecd.org/about/) (Organisation for Economic Co-operation and Development)**.
 I will exploring and analysing the following indicators to build a prediction model-</br>